-Any remuneration paid to the directors for the exercise or termination of their role and for the performance of executive functions will be in accordance with the remuneration policy for directors in force at that time, except any remuneration that has been expressly approved by the General Shareholders' Meeting.
+Any remuneration paid to the directors for the exercise or termination of their role and for the performance of executive functions will be in accordance with the remuneration systems provided for in the Corporate By-laws and in the remuneration policy for directors in force at that time, except any remuneration that has been expressly approved by the General Shareholders' Meeting.

-Directors, in their capacity as such, will receive a fixed annual allocation for exercising the duties which correspond to them by virtue of their membership to the Board of Directors, as the Company's collegiate decision-making body.
+Directors, in their capacity as such, will receive a fixed annual allocation for exercising the duties which correspond to them by virtue of their membership to the Board of Directors, as the Company's collegiate decision-making body, which may be paid in cash, shares or a mix of both, provided it is approved and subject to applicable law.
+Remuneration in shares of non-executive directors may be considered provided that they retain such shares until the end of their mandate.
+This condition will not apply to shares that the director must dispose of, as the case may be, to pay the costs related to their acquisition.